karlronsaria/PsSchedule/readme.md

 # I wish

+- [ ] the node delimiter ':' would have an escape sequence

 - [ ] an action item could tell me in schedule view whether or not it has an unfinished todo-list

 - [ ] I could identify and interact with the checkboxes that appear in markdown action items